clefev/actuarial_excel_package/docs/html/_sources/index.rst.txt

 Contents
 --------

-The following add-ins have been implemented.
+The following Excel add-ins have been implemented.
 Each add-in contains modules to separate features and each module contains a set of functions.

 .. toctree::